Table of Contents

 At present, LinkedIn splits their premium plans into four different categories -- Career, Hiring, Business, and Sales -- with each offering their own unique features and tools.
 Here are some of the benefits granted to LinkedIn Premium members across the different plans:

-LinkedIn Sales Navigator Professional (starting at $64.99 per mo. w/annual billing)*
+LinkedIn Sales Navigator (starting at $79.99 per mo. w/annual billing)*

 - 20 InMail messages per month, even if you’re not currently connected.